TheRedBrain/rpg-inventory/README.md

 - advancement locked items (disabled for load out items)
 - if an item is in the "two_handed_items" item tag.
 - the slots an item can be equipped in, this is controlled by item tags.

-## Slot Tooltips

-Equipment slots can now have a tooltip.
-It is only shown when the slot and the cursor stack are empty.
-This feature can be disabled in the client config.

-When the string is empty, no tooltip will be shown.

-## Inventory changes on death

-RPG Inventory adds several mechanics that influence what happens with the items in the player inventory when the player dies.

-> When the vanilla "keep_inventory" game rule is set to true, all items are kept.

-The "rpginventory:keep_inventory" status effect is applied when an item in the "sacrificed_to_keep_inventory_on_death" item tag is equipped (in an equipment, trinket or the offhand slot).

-When the player dies while having that status effect, all equipped items in the "sacrificed_to_keep_inventory_on_death" item tag are destroyed.
-The rest of the inventory is kept, regardless of game rules and stuff like "Curse of Vanishing".

-> The vanilla enchantment "Curse of Vanishing" is applied only when no item was sacrificed to keep the inventory.

-Items are kept under these conditions:
-- they have the "rpginventory:is_kept_on_death" component
-- they are in the "rpginventory:empty_hand_weapons" item tag

-Items that are not kept are dropped like normal or get destroyed under these conditions:
-- the server config setting "destroy_dropped_items_on_death" is set to true
-- they have the "rpginventory:is_destroyed_on_death" component

 ## PVP Deaths